-- 1. Operate the Test/Mute. - Immediately move to fresh air (outdoors or by an open door/window). - Check that all persons are accounted for. - Do not reenter the premises or move away from the open door/window until the emergency responders have arrived, the premises has been aired out, and your alarm remains in its normal condition - 2.
-Call your emergency local service, fire department or 911.
+- 1. PUSH the Test/Mute button. - 2.
+MOVE TO FRESH AIR IMMEDIATELY (outdoors or by an open door/window). - CHECK that all persons are accounted for. - DO NOT re-enter the premises or move away from the open door/window until the emergency responders have arrived, the premises has been aired out, and your alarm remains in its normal condition. - 3.
+CALL your emergency local service, fire department or 911.